Gabrielcarvfer/NS3/installation_ns3waf.md

 To simplify things, we are going to automatically select one of the available ones (probably make or ninja).

-Most of the arguments match waf, but so I won't list all of them here.
+Most of the arguments match waf, so I won't list all of them here.
 Check all the possible arguments in the ns3waf file.

 ## 3.2 Building the project with ns3waf